 but diligent hands bring wealth.

-In a way, this proverb is telling us something that most of us already know — you get money from working hard.
-But this saying lays it out even more specifically: Poverty comes from laziness, but diligence helps us escape poverty and move into a place of wealth.
+In a way, this proverb says something most of us already know — you get money from working hard.
+But there’s more to it: Poverty comes from laziness, but diligence helps us escape poverty and move into a place of financial freedom.

-I’ll give you an example that I’ve used on this site before: You can go to the gym and push yourself in a great workout for an hour one day, and that’s hard work.
-But if you only do that occasionally, you’re really not going to achieve very much.
-On the other hand, if you go to the gym and bust it for an hour a day, every day, for six months, you’re going to see real change in your physical condition.
+You can go to the gym and push yourself in a great workout for an hour one day.
+But if you only do that occasionally, you won’t see many results.
+On the other hand, if you go to the gym and bust it for an hour a day, every day, for six months, you will see real change in your physical condition.
 That’s diligence.

 Diligence will also help increase the amount of your income.
-It’s a sad fact, but in today’s world, many people don’t give their all at work.
+We all face the temptation to give less than our best at work.
 Employees do the minimum amount of work necessary to keep from getting fired.
-But a great worker who breaks that stereotype immediately gets the attention of business leaders.
+But if you break that mold and bring the best of yourself everyday, you will earn the attention of your leaders.
 Don’t go into work just to pass the time — apply yourself diligently to doing whatever you can to make your company prosper.
-Work hard day in and day out, and over time you’ll get noticed, and your income will grow.
+Work hard day in and day out.
+Over time you’ll get noticed, and your income will grow.

-Want to improve your overall employment prospects so that you can earn more than minimum wage?
+Want to improve your overall employment prospects so you can earn more than minimum wage?
 In many cases, that takes education and other specialized training.
-You can do it, but you’re going to have to work hard at it.
-Earning a college degree takes years of work, and if you approach it with laziness, you’re probably going to fail.
-Apply yourself diligently to your studies, however, and you’re going to succeed.
+You can do it, but you’ll have to work hard at it.
+Earning a college degree takes years of work, and if you approach it with laziness, you will likely fail.
+Apply yourself diligently to your studies, however, and you will succeed.
 And you’ll become a more desirable employee.

-There’s another aspect to diligence and poverty: Although we commonly think of poverty as being caused by insufficient income, it can just as easily be caused by uncontrolled spending.
-So just as you apply diligence to your work in making money, you should also be diligent doing the right things with the money that you do have.
-Many people live in poverty because they don’t know how to handle the little money that they do get.
+Many people live in poverty because they don’t know how to handle the money that they do have.
 To solve this problem, you have to hunker down and work hard at planning and budgeting, making sure that you’re spending your money in wise ways and not wasting it on frivolity.
 If you’re in debt, apply yourself diligently to paying it off (instead of just paying the monthly minimums).
 If you need to buy a car, save diligently until you have the cash to pay for it.